nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **GUI**: Graphical User Interface, a visual display that users can interact with
 * **NUS**: National University of Singapore, tertiary education institute
 * **End user**: _NUS_ students who use NUScheduler to handle their schedules
-* **Contact details**: Contains information such as Phone number and Email, allowing the _end user_ to communicate with other users.
+* **Contact details**: Contains information such as Phone number and Email, allowing the _end user_ to communicate with other users
 * **Profile**: Contains user information such as their Name and _contact details_
 * **Connections**: _Profiles_ who the _end user_ is connected to and requires meeting with
 * **Event**: A planned meeting containing the Title, Start timing and End timing of the meeting.
-Also contains _profiles_ of users participating in the meeting.
+Also contains _profiles_ of users participating in the meeting

 --------------------------------------------------------------------------------------------------------------------